allenc125789/Homelab/VLANs/Linux-VLAN.md

 ## Description

 Linux based segment of the network.
-These servers are administrated remotely by accessing them through the Hyper-Visor Proxmox on `home-ok-hv01p`, their specific webpages, or through SSH.
+These servers are administrated remotely by accessing them through the Hyper-Visor Proxmox on `home-ok-hv01p`, their application specific webpages, or through SSH.

 ## VLAN 1, Linux: (192.168.0.10 - 99)